ros-infrastructure/doc_rocker/README.md

 ## Prerequisites

-This package needs a rocker with https://github.com/osrf/rocker/tree/support_file_injection patch.
+This package needs a rocker with https://github.com/osrf/rocker/tree/support_file_injection patch which is now on master.

 It's recommended to create a venv and pip install the above and then use this repo in develop mode.